openblack/bw2-modding/file_formats/al.md

 Each animation metadata are as follow :
 ```
   uint32_t magicNumber; //Magic number always equal to 0xFEC
-  uint32_t unknown1; // Always 9
+  uint32_t animationVersion; // Always 9
   char name[64];
-  uint32_t unknowns1[6]; // The first value is always 3 the rest are zero
+  uint32_t animationType; // 3 for hierarchical, no other animation type was met for now
+  uint32_t unknowns1[4]; // all values are always 0 asfaik.
+  uint32_t animEventCount;
+  // The second and third value vary from one animation to another
   uint32_t boneCount;
   uint32_t frameCount;
   float samplingRate; // Framerate of the animation in Hz